lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/glossary.md

 ---
 id: glossary
 title: Glossary
-sidebar_label: Glossary ❌
+sidebar_label: Glossary
 ---

-Definitions of terms you'll be encountering across the documentation
+> _Definitions of terms you find in the documentation._

 # Builder